sebj/iOS-Shortcuts-Reference/README.md

 ### Workflow Icon Start Color
 A number representing the start color of the workflow’s icon gradient.
 As an example, converting the value 4282601983 reveals an 8-digit hex color in the format RRGGBBAA, FF4351FF.

-This seems to work for all colors tested, except for dark gray (255).
+This works for all colors tested, except for dark gray (255).

 Shortcuts does not appear to support custom icon colours when a workflow edited on a Mac is opened on iOS – the colour will instead default to gray.